 Fort Myers Beach is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Fort Myers Beach is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Fort Myers Beach who work in sales jobs (16.18%), office and administrative support (14.79%), and management occupations (11.39%).
+Overall, Fort Myers Beach is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Fort Myers Beach who work in office and administrative support (16.35%), sales jobs (14.72%), and management occupations (7.96%).

 Of important note, Fort Myers Beach is also a town of artists.
 Fort Myers Beach has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Fort Myers Beach’s character.

-Telecommuters are a relatively large percentage of the workforce: 12.89% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Fort Myers Beach telecommute to their jobs.
+Overall, about 11.05% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Fort Myers Beach is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-Fort Myers Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Fort Myers Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The citizens of Fort Myers Beach are very well educated compared to the average community in the nation: 38.08% of adults in Fort Myers Beach have a bachelor's degree or even advanced degree.
+The population of Fort Myers Beach is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.30% of adults in Fort Myers Beach have a bachelor's degree or even advanced degree.

 The people who call Fort Myers Beach home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Fort Myers Beach residents report their race to be White, followed by Black or African-American.
+The greatest number of Fort Myers Beach residents report their race to be White, followed by Asian.
 Important ancestries of people in Fort Myers Beach include Irish, English, Italian, and Polish.

 The most common language spoken in Fort Myers Beach is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and German.